JHG52/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
-- Does each element have a unique class name?
+- Does each element have a unique class name? yes
-- Did you use the grouping selector for styles that both elements share?
+- Did you use the grouping selector for styles that both elements share? yes
-- Did you make separate rules for the styles unique to each element?
+- Did you make separate rules for the styles unique to each element? yes